engineerOfLies/MoGUL/README.md

  - mgl_resource - a resource manager "class" that allows the automatic tracking of use and cleaning up of any type of "resource" such as image or audio files or in-project constructs such as entities and windows.
  - mgl_config - a config file parser and resource manager.
 Will support xml, json and yaml when complete.
 Converts config files to MglDict.

-<H3>MoGUL Core</H3>
+<H3>MoGUL Graphics</H3>
-These will be the core libraries of MoGUL.
+These will be the core graphics libraries of MoGUL.
 This will contain resource managers for resources typically used in game programming.
  - mgl_graphics - initializes and configures rendering pipleline and provides an interface to do basic drawing and frame timing.
  - mgl_draw - provides drawing of shape primitives and integration with Chipmunk physics engine.
  - mgl_sprite - provides a resource manager for animated sprites.
 Sprites can be setup through sprite sheets or through image sequences.
  - mgl_svg - provides a resource manager for scalable vector graphics.
 SVG files will be parsed into MglDict and used to draw.
- - mgl_audio - provides a resource manager for playing audio clips and music.
-Wraps SDL_Mixer.
  - mgl_actor - provides a context for timing sprite/drawing animations, setting animation sequences and triggering events times with key frames.
+ - mgl_font - provides a resource manager for loading and displaying fonts / support for word wrapping and font effects.
  - mgl_input - provides a platform to customize user controls and handle control events.

 <H3>Extensions</H3>
+ - mgl_audio - provides a resource manager for playing audio clips and music.
+Wraps SDL_Mixer.
  - mgl_tiles - provides a set of functions for loading and dealing with tile maps.
 Provides the framework for making more robust tiles (animated, active).
 Will work with the mgl_path seamlessly.
  - mgl_path - provides a threaded path finding system.
 Works with tiles, platforms and free form levels.
  - mgl_entity - provides a resource manager for in-game entities.
 Can be extended with user data and user defined function pointers.